swiftmailer/swiftmailer/doc/messages.rst

 The body of a message is the main part that is read by the user.
-Often people want to send a message in HTML format (``text/html``), other times people want to send in plain text (``text/plain``), or sometimes people want to send both versions and allow the recipient to chose how they view the message.
+Often people want to send a message in HTML format (``text/html``), other times people want to send in plain text (``text/plain``), or sometimes people want to send both versions and allow the recipient to choose how they view the message.

 As a rule of thumb, if you're going to send a HTML email, always include a